This post contains affiliate links. The Salt Sirens earns from qualifying purchases.

 Size and capacity

 There are a variety of sizes for scuba compressors, ranging from the small compact units to the large and heavy systems.
-While ideal for the frequent traveller or boarding it on a boat, small and compact scuba compressors may take time to fully fill a tank.
+While ideal for the frequent traveler or boarding it on a boat, small and compact scuba compressors may take time to fully fill a tank.
 On the other hand, while large compressors may take less time to fill a tank, they are usually heavy and may take up space making them ideal only for stationary operation.

 When it comes to the charging capacity of scuba compressors, it is either expressed in liters per minute (lpm) or cubic feet per minute (cfm).
 Compact portable compressors have a low charging capacity (3 – 4 cfm) while large compressors have higher charging capacity that can go way up to 20 cfm.
 This simply means that the higher the charging capacity, the faster it can fill a tank.